Insider Threats

 Insider Threat Statistics You Need to Know

-The landscape of cyber threats is evolving, and insiders are emerging as a significant peril to organisational cyber security.
-Recent statistics reveal a concerning trend that demands attention and strategic preparedness.
+Insiders are becoming a significant threat to organisational cyber security.
+Recent statistics highlight a concerning trend that requires strategic attention.
 Cyber Security Insider Threats Frequency

-• Escalating Frequency of Attacks: According to the Gurucul 2023 Insider Threat Report, a staggering 74% of organisations have witnessed a surge in the frequency of insider attacks.
-This alarming rise highlights the pressing need for businesses to reassess their security measures and adopt proactive strategies.
+• Escalating Frequency of Attacks: The Gurucul 2023 Insider Threat Report, indicates 74% of organisations have experienced an increase in insider attacks.
+This rise highlights the need for businesses to reassess their security measures and adopt proactive strategies

-• Widespread Impact on Businesses: Insider threats cast their shadow over a significant portion of businesses, affecting 35% annually.
-This pervasive influence emphasises the fact that no organisation is immune to the potential risk.
+• Widespread Impact on Businesses: Insider threats affect 35% of businesses annually, demonstrating that no organisation is immune to this risk

-• The financial ramifications of insider risks are substantial, with the average annual cost soaring to a staggering $16.2 million USD.
-This hefty cost encompasses several factors, including incident response, reputation management, and potential legal consequences, underscoring the gravity of insider threats.
+• Substantial Financial Ramifications: The average annual cost of insider threats is $16.2 million USD.
+This figure includes incident response, reputation management, and potential legal consequences, highlighting the severe impact of insider threats.

 What are Insider Threats?

-An insider can be any individual who has intimate knowledge of the business and how it works.
-Insider threats emerge as significant security risks originating from within an organisation, driven by either negligence or deliberate actions of individuals.
-These threats, often possessing access to critical business information, constitute a formidable cyber threat that demands robust security measures.
+An insider is anyone with intimate knowledge of the business and its operations.
+Insider threats are significant security risks originating from within an organisation, driven by either negligence or deliberate actions.
+These threats, often having access to critical business information, pose a serious cyber risk that requires robust security measures.

 • Board members